-a.
-The user, a Staff Developer, writes the new SuperTask and provides a suitable new unique name for task configuration and metadata persistence b.
+- a.
+The user, a Staff Developer, writes the new SuperTask and provides a suitable new unique name for task configuration and metadata persistence - b.
 Because the new butler supports dataset prototypes the developer does NOT have to edit any obs package to add dataset types for this task's configuration and metadata.
-Instead the new task uses the standard dataset prototypes for configuration and metadata to persist data.